ilyasBenismael/3D_oranges/README.md

 **Input:**
 RGB image + text prompt (like "orange fruit, orange ball"`)

-**Mechanism:**
-- GroundingDINO encodes the **image** and **text prompt** separately using transformer backbones.
-- It generates a set of **query boxes** that attend to both image and text features.
-- Each query learns how well its region matches the given words.
-- Boxes are refined and scored based on this visual–text alignment.
-- Final output keeps boxes whose features strongly match the requested text — grounding open-vocabulary text directly to image regions.

 **Output:**
 For each image → a group of bounding boxes `(cx, cy, w, h)` normalized to `[0,1]`, with the matched words from the prompt.